Consensys/doc.teku/docs/reference/cli/index.md

   </TabItem>
 </Tabs>

-Specifies the P2P listening ports (UDP and TCP) for IPv6 when listening over both IPv4 and IPv6.
+The P2P listening ports (UDP and TCP) for [IPv6](../../how-to/find-and-connect/configure-ipv6.md) when listening over both IPv4 and IPv6.
 The default is `9090`.

 ### `p2p-private-key-file`